-On May 23, 2023, the Company entered into the Purchase Agreement with the Apeiron Parties, pursuant to which the Company agreed to purchase 4,454,248 shares of the Company's common stock from certain of the Apeiron Parties for a purchase price of \$1.58 per share.
-The closing of the purchase transaction was completed on June 1, 2023, pursuant to which the Company paid approximately \$7.8 million in the aggregate to the Aperion Parties, including \$0.75 million for costs related to the negotiation and execution of the Purchase Agreement.
+On May 23, 2023, the Company entered into a purchase agreement (the "Apeiron Purchase Agreement") with Apeiron Investment Group Ltd., Presight Sensei Co-Invest Fund, L.P., Presight Sensei Co-Invest Management, L.L.C., Christian Angermayer, Apeiron SICAV Ltd. - Presight Capital Fund ONE, and Altarius Asset Management Ltd. (collectively, the "Apeiron Parties"), pursuant to which the Company agreed to purchase 4,454,248 shares of the Company's common stock from certain of the Apeiron Parties for a purchase price of \$1.58 per share.
+The closing of the purchase transaction was completed on June 1, 2023, pursuant to which the Company paid approximately \$7.8 million in the aggregate to the Apeiron Parties, including \$0.75 million for costs related to the negotiation and execution of the Purchase Agreement.
 Prior to the closing, certain of the Apeiron Parties beneficially owned more than 5% of the Company's outstanding shares of common stock.
+Following the closing, the Apeiron Parties owned no outstanding shares of the Company's common stock.
+The price per share and the transaction were unanimously approved by the independent directors of our board of directors.